-Action: anaesthetists, surgeons, general practitioners, other healthcare professionals a.
+Action: anaesthetists, surgeons, general practitioners, other healthcare professionals

+- 1. Preoperative assessment: - a.
 Preoperative assessment for complex pain patients with pain should include an assessment of pain and current consumption of analgesic drugs including opioids.
-Ideally, it should focus on a biopsychosocial assessment of pain as outlined in the FPM guidelines for assessment of pain. ^{1,2-4} This should include a psychosocial assessment and medication history, including psychiatric drugs, analgesics, alcohol and illicit drugs.
+Ideally, it should focus on a biopsychosocial assessment of pain as outlined in the FPM guidelines for assessment of pain [12,13,14,15].
+This should include a psychosocial assessment and medication history, including psychiatric drugs, analgesics, alcohol and illicit drugs.